 Many types of eggplant have especially appealing skin.
 The eggplant, Graffiti, is a very appealing example of the fruits.
-It has classic purple skin and oblong shape, but the glossy, smooth skin is decorated with white scratches and marks, much like a street artist would make with chalk.
+It has classic purple skin and an oblong shape, but the glossy, smooth skin is decorated with white scratches and marks, much like a street artist would make with chalk.

 The flesh is soft and creamy white with minimal seeds.
-Purple Graffiti eggplant is in the nightshade family and has numerous names, among them are Listada de Gandia, Shooting Stars, Purple Rain and Pandora Striped Rose.
+Purple Graffiti eggplant is in the nightshade family and has numerous names, among them are Listada de Gandia, Shooting Stars, Purple Rain, and Pandora Striped Rose.

 Growing Purple Graffiti Eggplant

 Like all members of the nightshade family, this eggplant needs heat and sun.
 In most regions, start them indoors 6 weeks before the date of the last frost.
-For quicker germination, soak seeds overnight and sow in seed starter mix covered with just a dusting of soil.
+For quicker germination, soak seeds overnight and sow in a seed starter mix covered with just a dusting of soil.

-Use bottom heat to encourage germination and keep soil moderately moist.
+Use bottom heat to encourage germination and keep the soil moderately moist.
 Expect to see sprouts in 6 to 10 days.
 Harden off seedlings before transplanting them into a prepared, well-draining bed in full sun.